JimCircadian/JimCircadian/README.md

-#### JimCircadian, Research Software Engineer for the British Antarctic Survey
+Welcome to the Github home of James Byrne, Research Software Engineer at the British Antarctic Survey

 I'll stick some information here soon. 🚀